 Study Photography in Ireland

-Find Schools by city:Dublin
+Find Schools by City:Dublin

-About Photography in Ireland, Photography Schools in IrelandFrom the tall, rolling green hills of Donegal in the north to the tranquil coastlines of County Cork, Ireland is widely regarded as one of the most photogenic countries on Earth.
+Photography Studies in IrelandFrom the tall, rolling green hills of Donegal in the north to the tranquil coastlines of County Cork, Ireland is widely regarded as one of the most photogenic countries on Earth.
 Travelers have been coming here for centuries to enjoy its majestic landscape and unique natural features, and these same features (along with its rich cultural heritage) make it an exquisitely compelling subject for photography even today.
 In addition, Ireland itself has a long history of appreciating the arts in a way that few countries can match, so it’s a good place for aspiring photographers to be familiar with, as many artists decide to live full time in Ireland, especially in their younger years.

 There are two main ways to study photography in Ireland: attending short-term study abroad program, or getting a degree from one of the two nationally accredited schools of art (Burren College of Art, and The National College of Art and Design).
 Many of Ireland’s other colleges and universities also offer Bachelor’s degrees in art, but for those who want an intensive art-focused degree such as an MFA, the art schools are the best option.
 Broader colleges such as those in the UC system offer a wider range of studies, but less depth of focus in photography.
 Meanwhile, a study abroad program is an excellent choice for people who want to study in Ireland for a short time (from a few months to a full academic year) and earn academic credit, but not a full Master’s or Bachelor’s degree.